 On number 2, the great thing about the bond is it forces the vexatious litigant to put his or her money where the mouth is.

 Yes, but it's not easy.
 The vexatious litigant would have to show the family law judge that there has been a "material change" in the facts upon which the court's order was granted and "the ends of justice would be served."

 The more egregious the facts that led to the order, the less likely the Family Court will set it aside later.

 Is filing a vexatious litigant motion worth it?

 Yes, but you must have the facts to back it up.
 As I write this article, we are getting ready to pursue one against a father who has filed about 17 separate requests with the court, all of which have been denied.
 The mother hired us for the most recent one, we looked at the case's history and were shocked at what we saw.
 What's more, the father has promised he will not stop.

 In that case, we will make it stop.
 We can help you too.

 When a parent or ex-spouse uses the California family court system to harass and intimidate you by repeatedly filing these frivolous petitions, applications or motions, California law gives you a way to stop it.

-If your case is in Orange County, California or nearby counties and you want to know if a vexatious litigant motion is right for you, call us.
-For a reasonable fee, we will evaluate your situation and tell you if your case is a good fit for one.
-You don’t have to keep tolerating and defending these frivolous requests.
+If your case is in Orange County, Los Angeles County or any of the other five Southern California counties, and you want to know if a vexatious litigant motion is right for you, call us.
+We offer an affordable strategy session.
+We will evaluate your situation and tell you if your case is a good fit for one.
+You don't have to keep tolerating and defending these frivolous requests.
 Get proactive, get on the offensive and put a stop to it with our experienced family law attorneys at your side.